This is how you can use your oxygen concentrator’s cannula to its best

 If you buy or rent an oxygen concentrator from American Medical, it will come with a nasal cannula and tubing, as well as all of the other accessories you’ll need to get started using it right away.
 Because the cannula does not come with instructions, you can use this article as a guide.

 The nasal cannula, which you breathe through, is one of the most critical pieces of a portable oxygen concentrator.
 It’s most likely something you’ve seen and linked to oxygen therapy.
 But maybe you’ve never thought about what it’s called or how it works.

 The nasal cannula is the most popular oxygen therapy method, according to specialists.
 Because of its compact size, it’s a popular choice for oxygen delivery because it’s less cumbersome and obtrusive than a full oxygen mask.
-So, let’s begin with asking the most simplest of questions:
+So, let’s begin by asking the simplest of questions:

 What exactly is a nasal cannula, and when do I require one?

 The nasal cannula is a device that is used to deliver supplemental oxygen to people who require it.
 Two small prongs rest in your nostrils and lead to clear plastic tubing that tucks over your ears and connects below your chin, delivering oxygen.
 Your oxygen concentrator is then connected to a single tube.